Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 Whilst I was away in the jungle several POWs returned from Singapore jail where

-they were serving a sentence for stealing [[chumkits?]].
+they were serving a sentence for stealing [[?chumkits]].
 I weighed myself fully dressed - 70 kilos -

-see Nov 14.
-About 50 very sick men arrived from 239, one died on the train.
+see Nov 14. about 50 very sick men arrived from 239. one died in the train.
+Most of the

 SATURDAY NOV 18